-People who are eligible for this category include people who have been formally offered a job within a valid faith community in the UK.
+People who are eligible for the Minister of Religion visa T2 include people who have been formally offered a job within a valid faith community in the UK.
 This role could include minister of religion, missionary, or member of a religious order.

-As with all visa categories, you must demonstrate fully how you meet the eligibility criteria, by completing a comprehensive application form and submitting documentary evidence to show why your application should be granted.
+As with all visa categories, you must demonstrate fully how you meet the eligibility criteria, by completing a comprehensive application form and submitting documentary evidence to show why your Minister of Religion application should be granted.

 How to apply for the Minister of Religion Visa

-To apply for a visa, you must receive a formal job offer from a sponsor with a religion visa sponsor license to live and work in the UK.
+To apply for the Minister of Religion visa T2, you must receive a formal job offer from a sponsor with a religion visa sponsor license to live and work in the UK.

-Your sponsor will complete the necessary checks and will issue you with a certificate of sponsorship if you meet the eligibility criteria.
+Your sponsor will complete the necessary checks and will issue you with a certificate of sponsorship (COS) if you meet the eligibility criteria.
 This is a unique identifier that you submit as part of your application.

 The application process takes place online at this Gov.uk visa application page.
 You will also be required to attend a visa application centre to provide evidence of your identity and give your biometric information (fingerprints and facial photograph).

 You can submit your application for the Minister of Religion visa T2 no earlier than three months in advance of the date you start work.
-Visa applications for the Minister of Religion visa T2 from outside the UK, you are likely to be processed within three weeks.
+Visa applications for the Minister of Religion visa T2 from outside the UK are likely to be processed within three weeks.
 After you get your decision notice, you can get a biometric residence permit within 10 working days.

 Depending on where you apply, the application fee for the T2 Minister of Religion visa will depend on where you submit your application.
 If you are applying outside the UK for yourself, it will cost £610, while an application for any or all of your dependents will be £625 per person (fees correct as of February 2023).